August 6, 2019

-That was the sixth anniversary of Brian Bill's death.
+That was the eighth anniversary of Brian Bill's death.
 He was one of 31 SEAL's

 killed in Afghanistan when the helicopter they were traveling in was shot down by a